pc-john/vkperf/ListOfTests.md

 indirectBufferPtr->firstInstance = 0;
 ```

-The VkDrawIndirectCommand structure is processed by a single vkCmdDrawIndirect() call:
+The VkDrawIndirectCommand structure is rendered by a single vkCmdDrawIndirect() call:

 ```c++
 vkCmdDrawIndirect(